Music and Art: Tanto Bravura!

 Music and art have long been closely tied together, each taking inspiration from the other (for better or for worse).
 Some remarkable music has been...

 Sarah Mills 30 April 2022

-Full of metaphors, double meanings, and references to popular culture – from cinema to literature, and through fine art – rap is a musical genre which mixes diverse aesthetics, making it an extremely visual style of music.
-Long before Jay-Z’s Picasso Baby, many emcees have displayed their interest and their knowledge of art history since the beginnings of the genre.
-Here is a list of eight painters who rappers like to be compared to.
+Full of metaphors, double meanings, and references to popular culture – from cinema to literature, and through fine art – rap is a musical genre that mixes diverse aesthetics, making it an extremely visual style of music.
+Long before Jay-Z’s Picasso Baby, many emcees have displayed their interest in and their knowledge of art history since the beginning of the genre.
+Here is a list of eight painters to whom rappers like to be compared.

 Power of the pen, a work of art like Basquiat

 Jean-Michel Basquiat is, without a doubt, the most referenced artist in hip-hop culture; his dramatic journey is appealing for artists – whether in visual arts or music.